NotImplementedLife/cels2x/README.md

 In this repo, the `source/` directory contains the Python implementation of the language.
 The code is still (very) messy and unorganized, but potentially readable.
 The `examples/` directory contains application of the Celesta language.

+Since reliable comments are currently scarce, here is a little guidechart on the files:

+- `fa.py` contains custom finite automata implementation
+- `lexer.py` contains custom (potentially buggy) regex implementation based on the previous finite automata and a simple lexical analyzer.
+This all part can be replaced with other native/performant methods, but I wanted to write my own because I feel that this way I have more control over what's actually happening.
+The lexical analyzer is meant to convert code into tokens like keywords, operators, literals etc.
+- `scopes.py` handles anything related to scope of the symbols.
+In a case like `package A begin var x; end; \n var x;`, the two `x`s reside in different scopes, therefore have different identities: `global::A::x` and `global::x` (`global` is the default root scope).
+This file also performs rudimentary scope resolution.
+For example, if your parser if currently in scope `global::A` and you encounter an `x` token, it would automatically know it is referring to `global::A::x`.
+Clauses like C# using or symbol aliasing are currently not supported, that means you have to call each symbol by its full name.
+Anonymous scopes are possible: you can't refer a variable declared inside a `while` block from outside its scope.
+- `grammar.py` defines BNF-style grammar definition components like Terminal, NonTerminal, Rule.
+A rule can have an associated translation function that is called when performing reduction.
+For example, for a rule like "Addition <- Term(1) + Term(2)" and an input string "1+2", supposing we computed the AST nodes Term(1)=literal_1 and Term(2)=literal_2, the translation function may look like "lambda t1,op,t2: return AST_AddNode(left=t1,right=t2)" and assign the output of this rule to the obtained binary addition AST node.
+This module also defines a RuleCallback (rc) system designed to create composed functions which are a cleaner replacement of lambda functions.
+Instead of lambda *args: f(args[0], args[1]), you can write rc.call(f, rc.arg(0), rc.arg(1)).
+A grammar is simply a collection of rules.
+- `ast.py` provides the skeleton for the abstract syntax tree (AST).
+An AST Node has a parent and a list of children.
+The children are key indexed so it's easier for subclassed nodes to manipulate them.
+- `lr1.py` defines a LR-1 parser which uses a grammar definition to parse a sequence of tokens obtained from the lexer.

+FA, Lexer, Grammar, AST and LR1 are **generic** pieces of code that can be reused in other contexts than a Cels compiler/interpreter.
+The next python files are specific to Cels compiler implementation:

+- `cels_core.py` is the base module that converts source code to AST.
+- `cels2cpp.py` takes the process one step further and generates C++ code from the AST.
+- `modular_cels_compiler.py` provides builtin support for `import`ed files lookup.

+The `cpp_runtime` folder contains a possible implementation of a multiframe C++ runtime execution stack.
+See `examples/barebones` for more details.

 The `gba_celstris` project is a very simple GBA Tetris clone which features Celesta script for handling user inputs.
 The C++ extern functions only update the Tetris board (add pieces, test overlap, clear).